 - Nobody can guarantee that you'll win a scholarship.

 - Legitimate scholarship foundations do not charge application fees.

 - If you're suspicious of an offer, it's usually with good reason.

 Eligibility depends on the scholarship.
 There is no general rule of thumb on whether you are eligible for a scholarship.
 All scholarships vary in their eligibility requirements, some ask for a certain TOEFL score, some ask that you are from a certain country.
 You will need to do your own research to see if you are eligible for a scholarship.

 How do I apply?

 As with eligibility, there is not set rule on how to apply for scholarships.
-Some ask for a specially written piece of work, some ask for you to be pursuing a certain field and some just require you to complete an application form.
-If you find a scholarship that you think you may be eligible for, contact the award administrator of that award.
+Some ask for a specially written piece of work, some ask for you to be pursuing a certain field, and some just require you to complete an application form.
+If you find a scholarship that you think you may be eligible for, contact the award administrator.